Interest Rate Floors

 The insurance company sets a declared rate that is credited for a guaranteed term, after which a renewal rate is set.
 The guaranteed term is typically one year for traditional fixed annuities.
 Multi-year guaranteed annuities pay a fixed rate for a longer period, such as three to 10 years.

 Interest is credited based on the performance of a stock market index.
-Most indexed annuities also offer the option of allocating a portion of the premium to a bucket of fixed investments.
+Most fixed index annuities also offer the option of allocating a portion of the premium to a bucket of fixed investments.
 In such cases, the annuity uses an indexed strategy and a fixed strategy.
 The funds allocated to the fixed bucket earn interest in the same way traditional fixed annuities earn interest.

 Variable